 Wouldst thou like the taste of…butter?
 Wouldst thou like to live deliciously?
 If thou wouldst, a classic gooey butter cake is your best bet here—with pumpkin added in honor of the spooky season.
 Serving a braised rabbit (or goat!) main course beforehand is totally optional, as is the boxed cake shortcut; see how to make the gooey butter cake base from scratch if you prefer.
 Get the Pumpkin Pie Gooey Butter Cake recipe.

 “Hocus Pocus” + Halloween Candy Bark

-Okay, this one is in no way scary (except for the fact that in retrospect, it’s actually kind of awful), but for those of a certain generation, it’s a classic must-watch around Halloween, and a nice palate cleanser if you need something to calm your nerves after a truly frightening flick.
+OK, this one is in no way scary (except for the fact that in retrospect, it’s actually kind of awful), but for those of a certain generation, it’s a classic must-watch around Halloween, and a nice palate cleanser if you need something to calm your nerves after a truly frightening flick.
 It’s sweetly nostalgic and encapsulates so much of what we love about the holiday—just like this Halloween bark full of all the candy you used to get in your bucket.
 Switch it up so your personal favorites are represented, but don’t skip the candy eyes, as a nod to the iconic spell book at the heart of the movie.
-Alternatively, you could makes this a little less cutesy and eat it while watching “Candyman.”
+Alternatively, you could make this a little less cutesy and eat it while watching “Candyman” (honeycomb would be the most appropriate addition in that case).
 Get the Halloween Candy Bark recipe.